mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 ## Considerations

-Sure storing all those AWS resources into one main.tf file isn't Terraform best practise but it is totally a starting point.
-If you made sure that your Terraform deployment is working feel free to split the main.tf file into multiple files as you are used to.
+Sure, storing all those AWS resources into one main.tf file isn't Terraform best practice, but it is totally a starting point.
+If you made sure that your Terraform deployment is working, feel free to split the main.tf file into multiple files, as you are used to.

 ## Conclusion

 Migrating SST to Terraform was interesting.
-With the power of AI it was a quick process.
+With the power of AI, it was a quick process.
 Combined with my years of experience, I was able to quickly migrate.
 If you have a question or need otherwise help, please reach out to me.

 ## Bonus - AB Picturer